vpnagraj/shiny-workshop/notes.md

 It means that Shiny was built to execute R code dynamically based on user input.
 That's it.

-If you're trying to create a "heavy" website (e.g. lots of users, complex database structure, etc.) or a native mobile app (like the kind you install of your iThing), then you should probably look elsewhere.
+If you're trying to create a "heavy" website (e.g. lots of users, complex database structure, etc.) or a native mobile app (like the kind you install on your iThing ... ), then you should probably look elsewhere.

-Shiny is built to run code written in R, and it can showcase any of the computational "stuff" R is capable of.
+Shiny is built to run code written in R, and it can showcase any of the computational power R is capable of.

 It's maintained by RStudio, and there's robust documentation and resources for both beginners and advanced Shiny developers: